netspective-studios/hugo-theme-sf-lightning/content/docs/developer-guide/page1.md

 ## Hints

 {{< alert title="Success" variant="success" >}}
-This is an alert box using Adobe Spectrum style.
+This is an alert box using SDLS style.
 {{< /alert >}}

 {{< alert title="Info" variant="info" >}}
-This is an alert box using Adobe Spectrum style.
+This is an alert box using SDLS style.
 {{< /alert >}}

 {{< alert title="Help" variant="help" >}}
-This is an alert box using Adobe Spectrum style.
+This is an alert box using SDLS style.
 {{< /alert >}}

 {{< alert title="Warning" variant="warning" >}}
-This is an alert box using Adobe Spectrum style.
+This is an alert box using SDLS style.
 {{< /alert >}}

 {{< alert title="Error" variant="error" >}}
-This is an alert box using Adobe Spectrum style.
+This is an alert box using SDLS style.
 {{< /alert >}}